 Negative keywords require a regular update, so your localized campaign’s search terms report is something to keep a close eye on.

-Dynamic Search Ads is a fast track to test localized campaigns.
+Dynamic Search Ads remain useful for specific use cases.
 All you need is – at least 1 localized landing page, and a couple of description lines to get you started.

 There are just two key things to keep in mind: